 Using Social Media Channels as Shopping Channels

-If there is one thing that 2020 has taught marketers, it’s the power of having online shops.
+If there is one thing that the pandemic has taught marketers, it’s the power of having online shops.
 The lockdown and quarantine measures saw many people buying stuff online.
 Apps like Instagram and Facebook integrate shopping capabilities, and marketers are now using them to sell products.

 Shopping directly from social media pages allows consumers to buy something right off the bat without being directed to another page.
 Users love the convenience that comes with buying directly, so marketers will use their social channels to sell stuff in the coming years.